brb/vagabonds/_posts/2018-03-21-end-of-hibernation.md

 ---

 _Boy, oh boy!
-Everyone was pulling from this pocket: Wolfgang Güllich, Catherine Destivelle, Jerry Moffat, Linn Hill.
+Everyone was pulling from this pocket: Wolfgang Güllich, Catherine Destivelle, Jerry Moffat, Lynn Hill.
 Everyone.
 It's getting a bit run-out.
 Amm, run-out, a bit higher and now it's RUN-OUT.
 Sun is shinning, and I'm contemplating a next move to ... amm, a sloper._